mila-iqia/milatools/tests/cli/test_remote/test_srun_transform_persist_localhost_.md

 remote.srun_transform_persist('bob')
 ```

-created the following files (with abs path to the home directory replaced with '$HOME' for tests):
-- ~/.milatools/batch/batch-1234567890.sh:
+created a new sbatch script with this content (with some substitutions for regression tests):
 ```
 #!/bin/bash
 #SBATCH --output=$HOME/.milatools/batch/out-1234567890.txt
 #SBATCH --ntasks=1